wkumari/draft-wkumari-dnsop-extended-error/README.md

    o  OPTION-CODE, 2 octets (Defined in [RFC6891]), for ExtError is TBD.

    o  OPTION-LENGTH, 2 octets ((Defined in [RFC6891]) contains the
-      length of the payload (everything after OPTION-LENGTH) in octets.
+      length of the payload (everything after OPTION-LENGTH) in octets and should be 4.

    o  FLAGS, 2 octets.